firdausmaarof/byfm-web/README.md

-# by FM - Portfolio Website
+# by FM - Personal Landing Page

-A modern, responsive portfolio website for showcasing software engineering skills, projects, and experience.
+A minimalist, modern landing page with a clean design and typing animation effect.

 ## 🚀 Features

-- **Modern Design**: Built with React and Tailwind CSS for a sleek, professional look
+- **Minimalist Design**: Clean, focused design that puts your brand front and center
+- **Typing Animation**: Smooth character-by-character typing effect
+- **Gradient Text Effect**: Eye-catching gradient on the main title
 - **Fully Responsive**: Optimized for all devices (mobile, tablet, desktop)
-- **Smooth Animations**: Engaging user experience with smooth transitions and effects
-- **Easy to Customize**: Well-structured components for easy content updates
+- **Direct LinkedIn Link**: Prominent call-to-action button to your LinkedIn profile

 ## 🛠️ Tech Stack